claranceliberi/vntp/TELEMETRY.md

-# VNTP - Enhanced OpenTelemetry Integration
+# VNTP - Complete SigNoz Integration

 ## Overview

-This VNTP (Vendor-Neutral Telemetry Proof) system demonstrates comprehensive observability using OpenTelemetry with SigNoz, Prometheus, and Grafana.
+This VNTP (Vendor-Neutral Telemetry Proof) system demonstrates comprehensive observability using OpenTelemetry with **full SigNoz integration**.
+All telemetry data (traces, metrics, logs) from applications and infrastructure is collected and visualized in SigNoz, with Prometheus/Grafana providing complementary infrastructure monitoring.

 ## Services Architecture